Frequently Asked Questions

 Can teaching CCD be used towards the community service requirement?

-No. As listed in the criteria for community service on page 3 of the handbook, your service must be, "... secular in intent, purpose and effect, even if affiliated with a religious organization, and consistent with the mission of the Feinstein School of Education and Human Development."
+No. As listed in the criteria for community service in the handbook, your service must be, "... secular in intent, purpose and effect, even if affiliated with a religious organization, and consistent with the mission of the Feinstein School of Education and Human Development."

 Secular is defined as, "not religious; not connected with a church" therefore teaching CCD, bible study, etc. may not be used towards fulfillment of the community service requirement.
 However activities such as volunteering at a church-sponsored food pantry, organizing a clothing drive, or taking elderly members to doctor's appointments can be used towards the community service requirement.